 When you think of Dubai, the first thing you imagine is probably sparkling lights, towering skyscrapers, and fancy malls.
 No doubt it is an urbanized city, but Dubai is also home to plenty of interesting museums that keep its unique heritage and culture alive.
-Besides the 10 amazing places to visit in Dubai post COVID-19, these museums are also a must-visit during your trip.
+Besides the 10 amazing places to visit in Dubai post-COVID-19, these museums are also a must-visit during your trip.
 If you’ve always been fascinated by art, antiques, history, and archaeological stuff, TicketsToDo presents to you museums in Dubai like no other!

 Wondering why to visit museums?

 First, they’re super informative places to be at.
 You can travel back in time and have a better understanding and appreciation of various cultures and ethnicities as a whole.
 The historical and cultural collection of items gives us an idea of the past and how life was back then.
-Museums are storehouses of historical items that build a tangible cord with our past and make us familiar with different cultures and civilization.
+Museums are storehouses of historical items that build a tangible cord with our past and make us familiar with different cultures and civilizations.

 Here are five of the most interesting museums of Dubai and why you need to visit these places.

 Built over 200 years ago in 1787, this is definitely one of the most important museums in Dubai.
-It was built inside the Al Fahidi Fort, and is considered to be the oldest building in the entire country.
+It was built inside the Al Fahidi Fort and is considered to be the oldest building in the entire country.
 A visit to this iconic place gives you the perfect opportunity to get to know the ancient history of Dubai and see what civilizations have inhabited this city for centuries.

 Along with colorful dioramas and enlightening historic exhibits, they also have an artifact gallery presenting thousands of items and antiques dating all the way back to 3000 B.C.
 Don’t miss out on a golden chance to discover Dubai’s history and heritage here.
 See the vast difference between the old and modern versions of this city, developed over just a few years.